Descanonge/research_support/README.md

 Questions can be asked (and answered) by anyone by using the github issues.

 For newcomers, we may highlight the [introductory guide](Introductory_guide.md) which should cover the bases, and also [this guide](Administrative/Welcome_guide_strangers.md) for our friends coming from outside France.
-For those at LOCEAN, the guides in [Administrative](Administrative/readme.md) contain more specific information and links to other internal documentations.

 ## Contributing